Entangling Power and Its Deviation: A Quantitative Analysis on Input-State Dependence and Variability in Entanglement Generation: Entangling Power and Entangling Power Deviation of Two-Qubit Gates

 Unlike the CU, $\mathrm{SWAP}^{\alpha}$, and iSWAP gate families---which exhibit a sharp EP--EPD ratio---the general SU($4$) landscape can display a far richer structure.
 To fully capture this behavior, we sample the SU($4$) space densely over the canonical parameter cube $(\beta_1, \beta_2, \beta_3)$ and plot the resulting EP and EPD values in Fig.~\ref{fig:EP-EPD_su4}.
 The resulting structure reveals a trade-off surface: two-qubit gates that maximize EP often come at the cost of higher variability, and vice versa.
 However, the points that maximize EP do not coincide with those that maximize EPD, indicating that there exists no universal two-qubit gate in SU($4$) that simultaneously optimizes both the average and the variability of entanglement generation.
 This distinction has significant implications: two-qubit entangling gates are not equally effective in all contexts.
 Thus, a two-qubit gate that consistently produces moderate entanglement across many input states (e.g., $\sqrt{\mathrm{SWAP}}$) may be preferable in tasks requiring uniformity, whereas one that yields strong but input-dependent entanglement (e.g., CNOT) may be more suitable for targeted operations.
 This asymmetry highlights the importance of EPD as a complementary metric to EP, offering critical information about the distributional characteristics of entanglement generation.
 This visualization not only situates known gate families within a unified framework but also provides a powerful tool for selecting gates tailored to specific quantum algorithms, depending on whether entanglement strength or uniformity is more critical to performance.
+To connect this EP--EPD landscape to the underlying distributional picture, we plot the histograms $P_{\hat{U}}(e)$ for several gates in {\bf Appendix~\ref{appendix:dist}}, confirming that gates with the same EP can still have different distribution widths and shapes---precisely what EPD quantifies.